learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 ## npm install and package.json

-All JavaScript labs at Flatiron rely on npm packages for their tests.
-Many use the [`mocha`][mocha] npm package, which is a popular JavaScript testing framework.
+All JavaScript labs in this course rely on npm packages for their tests.
+Many use the [Mocha][mocha] or [Jest][jest] npm packages, which are popular JavaScript testing frameworks.

 The lessons themselves don't actually include all the code from these different packages directly in the source code.
 Instead, they contain a list of